 Italian meals

-Three square a day, Italy-style
+Three square meals a day, Italy-style

 Italian breakfasts

-Your hotel will almost undoubtedly serve such a meal at ridiculously high prices ($7 to $15).
+Your hotel will almost undoubtedly serve such a continental breakfast at ridiculously high prices ($7 to $15).
 Some hotels try to justify the price by laying out cheese, ham, and fruit as well, but you're still better off heading to the corner cafe or bar and grabbing a cornetto and cappuccino alongside the locals on their way into work.
 It's the same grub as at the hotel, at less than half the price.

 Lunch: More than just a sandwich